+- Primary prophylaxis in severe hemophilia should start around the age of one or earlier before joint bleeds occur. - Patients with moderate hemophilia with a factor level of 0.01-0.02 kIU/L should also be offered primary prophylaxis. - Prophylaxis is recommended to continue during adulthood and in elderly patients. - The goal is prevention of joint disease and intracranial bleeds (ICH).

+Choice of prophylaxis

+- In hemophilia A, early prophylaxis with emicizumab to avoid ICH can be considered, when available.
+The pros and cons of continuous prophylaxis with clotting factor concentrates (CFC) versus emicizumab should be discussed with the family. - Recombinant rather than plasma derived CFC should be used when available.
+In families with high risk of inhibitors, the choice should be discussed (see inhibitor chapter). - Prophylaxis with CFC can be initiated with standard CFC or EHL products.

+Prophylaxis with CFC

-- Recombinant rather than plasma derived products should be used when available.
-In families with high risk of inhibitors, the choice should be discussed (see Inhibitor chapter) - Primary prophylaxis in severe hemophilia should start around the age of one before joint bleeds occur. - Patients with moderate hemophilia with a factor level of 1-2% should also be offered primary prophylaxis. - The goal is prevention of joint disease and intracranial bleeds. - Prophylaxis is initiated with a dose of standard FVIII around 25 IU/kg once or twice a week, or standard FIX around 50 IU/kg once a week. - In hemophilia B, the first five injections should be done in a hospital setting, due to the risk of anaphylactic reactions. - As soon as venous access allows, the frequency is increased.
-A central venous access device may be considered. - The aim is full scale prophylaxis with 20-40 IU/kg standard FVIII every second day, or at least three times weekly, for patients with hemophilia A, and 30-40 IU/kg standard FIX every third day, or twice weekly, for patients with hemophilia B. - The dose is tailored according to clinical response.
+• Prophylaxis with CFC is initiated with a dose of FVIII around 25 IU/kg once or twice a week, or FIX around 50 IU/kg once a week.

+- In hemophilia B, the first five injections could be done in a hospital setting, due to the risk of anaphylactic reactions. - As soon as venous access allows, the frequency is increased.
+A central venous access device may be considered.
+The aim is full scale prophylaxis.
+For hemophilia A, that corresponds to a dose of 20-40 IU/kg standard FVIII every second day, or at least three times weekly, or 20-50 IU/kg EHL FVIII two or three times weekly.
+For hemophilia B the dose is 30-40 IU/kg standard FIX every third day, or twice weekly, or 30-50 IU/kg EHL FIX once weekly.
+The dose is tailored according to clinical response.
 Dose per kg body weight can often be lowered with age.
-At routine checkup, the previous factor infusion should be registered in detail (time point, dose), and a blood sample taken, for pharmacokinetic calculation (PK).
+At routine checkup, the previous factor infusion should be registered in detail (time point, dose), and a blood sample taken, for pharmacokinetic calculation (PK). - When switching to EHL CFC, PK measurement is recommended.
+A recommended PK sampling schedule is sampling at peak and trough and one sampling in between.

-- FVIII EHL can be considered to improve troughs.
-In less active patients, FVIII EHL can be considered to reduce frequency of injections. - FIX EHL should be considered, especially when there are break through bleeds on prophylaxis with standard FIX, or adherence issues. - When switching to EHL products, PK measurement is recommended.
-PK sampling should be prolonged to 72 h for EHL FVIII, and 162 h for EHL FIX, with a minimum sampling schedule after 0.5-1h and before next dose (trough).
 Frequency of injections should be planned individually, according to patient activities and need for peak levels, and doses adjusted according to trough and bleeding pattern.
-Trough levels should be reassessed at steady state, after 5 doses. - Young children with severe or moderate hemophilia are monitored every 6 months.
-Older children and adults are monitored every 12 months. - Assessment of individual clinical response should include bleeding rate, recorded by the patient/parents, and joint score by a physiotherapist (se chapter on physiotherapy).
-Ultra sound (US) is recommended as a supplement in joint assessment.
-Quality of life (QOL) should be monitored. - Acute bleeds during prophylaxis are initially treated with a single or a double prophylactic dose, depending on severity of the bleeding. - Potentially life-threatening bleeds, such as head trauma, are initially treated with a double dose, to reach a factor level of minimum 70-80%. - Patients with mild hemophilia are monitored every three years. - In patients with moderate or mild hemophilia, treatment of acute bleeds on demand is tailored to reach a factor level of 40-60% in minor bleeds, and 70-80% in severe or life-threatening bleeds. - In mild hemophilia A, DDAVP should be tested as alternative to factor replacement therapy (see surgery chapter).
+Trough levels should be reassessed at steady state, after 5 doses. - Assessment of individual clinical response should include bleeding rate, recorded by the patient/parents, and joint score by a physiotherapist (see chapter on physiotherapy).
+Ultrasound (US) is recommended as a supplement in joint assessment.
+Quality of life (QOL) should be monitored.
+Young children with severe or moderate hemophilia are monitored at least every 6 months.
+Older children and adults can be monitored every 12 months.
+In mild hemophilia, monitoring depends on bleeding phenotype.

+Treatment of bleeds

+• Acute bleeds during prophylaxis are initially treated with a single or a double prophylactic dose of CFC depending on severity of the bleeding.
+Potentially life-threatening bleeds, such as head trauma, are initially treated with a double dose, to reach a factor level of minimum 0.70-1.00 kIU/L.

+- In patients with moderate or mild hemophilia, treatment of acute bleeds on demand is tailored to reach a factor level of 0.40-0.60 kIU/L in minor bleeds, and 0.70-0.80 kIU/L in severe or life-threatening bleeds. - In mild hemophilia A, DDAVP should be tested as alternative to factor replacement therapy (see surgery chapter).